KatVolkova/pick-a-recipe/README.md

   ---

-The website is fully responsive: the content can be viewed on a variety of screen sizes such as desktops, laptops, tablets and movile phones.
+The website is fully responsive: the content can be viewed on a variety of screen sizes such as desktops, laptops, tablets and mobile phones.

 ### Header

 ![Header](/assets/images/readme/features/header.webp)

-Header includes the project name and logo.
+The header includes the project name and logo.

 ### Main Content